 The idea with responsive feeding is that you look out for and respond to, your baby’s signs of hunger and fullness.
 Responsive feeding is also about feeding in a way that is warm, patient and encouraging, and without pressurising your baby to eat.
 Feeding in this way can encourage babies to eat the right amounts of food and it supports healthy growth.

 Some signs of hunger and fullness you might want to look out for in your baby:

 |Age||Hunger signs||Full signs|

-Baby-led weaning shares some of the features of responsive feeding, such as not pressurising babies to eat, but here the emphasis is on the baby entirely feeding themselves with finger-sized pieces of family foods from the start of complementary feeding, without the need for spoon-feeding and purees.
-Although few studies have looked at the effects of baby-led weaning, evidence suggests that this approach may reduce fussy eating and increase enjoyment of food without negatively affecting the baby’s diet quality or growth.
+Baby-led weaning shares some of the features of responsive feeding such as not pressurising babies to eat.
+But with baby-led weaning, the emphasis is on your baby feeding themselves with finger-sized pieces of family foods from the start of complementary feeding.
+This means you do not need to spoon-feed them pureed or mashed foods.